Li Ching (actress): Personal life and death

-It is said that at the peak of her career, she was a compassionate soul and quite energetic too!
-Giving out advice to those who just debuted and invited her friends to her home frequently after a long day of work.

-But tragedy striked in 1979, her long-time boyfriend, Lui Kok-Wah, the eldest son of the Lui family and an heir to the Kowloon Motor Bus company, died after a 10 year relationship.
+At the peak of her career, she was described to be a compassionate soul, and quite energetic.
+Giving out advice to those who just debuted and inviting her friends to her home frequently after a long day of work.
+But tragedy struck in 1979, when her long-time boyfriend, Lui Kok-Wah, the eldest son of the Lui family and an heir to the Kowloon Motor Bus company, died after a 10-year relationship.
 This deeply affected her, leading to a gradual reduction in her film work.

-Followed by her mother in 1983, who had been by her side for many years, died.
-This impacted Li Ching immensely and completely withdrew herself from the entertainment industry.
+Her mother, who had been by her side for many years, died in 1983.
+This impacted Li immensely, and she completely withdrew from the entertainment industry.

-It is said that after leaving the film industry, Li Ching began a second career in the stock market.
-However, not long after, news spread that she had suffered significant investment losses, it may also be her gambling addiction — a way to cope with the 2 significant losses in her life.
-In the end, she had to liquidate her assets to repay debts, some of these problems ended up leading to court.
-This took a severe toll on her health both physically and mentally.

-She supposedly got breast cancer as well on some accounts.

-In the 1990s, Li Ching disappeared from the public eye.
-Even when Shaw Brothers digitally remastered and released their films in 2013, she didn’t make an appearance.
+In the 1990s, Li disappeared from the public eye.
+Even when Shaw Brothers digitally remastered and released their films in 2013, she did not make an appearance.

 On February 22, 2018, she was found dead at her home.
 Apparently, her neighbours smelt a rotten stench coming from her apartment, and called the firefighters to investigate.
-Turns out her body had been decomposing for several of days, she was 69 years old.
+It turned out that her body had been decomposing for several days.
+She was 69 years old.

-Fortunately, her co-stars haven’t forgotten her, and paid for her funeral expenses and memorials.
+Her co-stars paid for her funeral expenses and memorials.